vallgroup/photon-software-rule-book/README.md

 Welcome to the Photon Software Rule Book!

-As a Photon Software Team Memeber you vow to read, understand and follow the following set of rules.
+As a Team Memeber at Photon Software you vow to read, understand, and follow the following set of rules.
 If you are not a developer you may skip through the *Writing Code* section.

 1. Let's begin with [tracking your time](Tracking%20Time).
 2. [Communicating with the team](Team%20Communication).